Cranbaerry/A.R.E.S/README.md

 Usage:

-	1. Open the "AvatarLog" folder
+	1. Open the "AvatarLog" folder within your VRChat directory

 	2. Here there will be two txt files, your config and the Locator script!